 Loneliness NZ is structured with a Board of Trustees who govern the Trust, and a group of Advisers who provide pro bono specialist expertise to Loneliness NZ.
+We would like to express our gratitude to our six advisers, and include some of their biography below.

 Philip continues to add to his significant record of productive scholarship of more than one hundred research papers, reports, and conference proceedings.

-Lisa Rudophe has over 10-years experience as a professional fundraiser for non-profit organisations.
-She is the Head of Development for the Auckland Museum, and was previously Head of Sponsorship and Fundraising.
 Lisa is responsible for general management and delivery of all strategy, development and fundraising activity and management of stakeholders on behalf of Auckland Museum.
 She manages large volume programmes with portfolios including trusts and grants, capital campaigns, bequests, membership development, sponsorship and individual giving.

 Prior to Auckland Museum, Lisa was Manager Fundraising Special Events for the Cancer Society.